sudev/sudev.github.com/_posts/2013-03-29-bashfunction.markdown

 {% endhighlight %}

-usage : {highlight bash % } killer chromium {% endhighlight % }
+usage : {% highlight bash %} killer chromium {% endhighlight %}
-you will given a list of application which has a name chromium and proceed with a yes / no.
+you will given a list of application which has a name chromium and proceed with a yes or no.

 Update : This is not so useful function anymore you may use in built pkill command to get the same result.